Unboxed-Software/solana-course/content/token22-metadata.md

   return [
     // The order here matters
-    createMintAccountIx, // First, we need to allocate the account and pay the rent fee. initMetadataPointerIx, // Second, we need to initialize the pointer.
-If you initialize the mint before the pointer, it will return an error. initMintIx, // Now we can go ahead and initialize the mint.
+    createMintAccountInstructions, // First, we need to allocate the account and pay the rent fee. initMetadataPointerInstructions, // Second, we need to initialize the pointer.
+If you initialize the mint before the pointer, it will return an error. initMintInstructions, // Now we can go ahead and initialize the mint.
   ];
 }
 ```